sebastian-ramos4/sebastian-ramos4/README.md

 ### 🚀 About Me

-- 🎓 Electrical Engineering student focused on embedded systems and signal processing
+- 🎓 Electrical Engineering student focused on embedded systems and radio frequency
 - ⚙️ Interested in bioelectronics, RF systems, and software-defined radio
 - 💡 Passionate about building real-time interfaces with Python and microcontrollers (ESP32)
 - 🔧 Experience with Python, C++, threading, Tkinter, and serial communication